edysfy/Group_website/process/evalSect.md

 As discussed in our [Project Management & development process](sprints.md) document, the use of discord channels greatly aided discussion as we were able to keep focused the discussion on disperate elements of the project, instead of having one chat where everything was lumped into one place, meaning that we were able to keep track of and refer to implementation issues in specific areas.

+<a name="success"></a>
+# b)How Successful was our Project?

-### Reflective discussion of the success of the project.
-How well did our project fulfil the brief?
-Were all of our objectives met?
+- did we fulfil the brief
+- were all of our objectives met?

 On analysis of our qualitative data, we were able to conclude that throughout the process of feedback and the subsequent development of software, users started to see the purpose of the website as being more in line with what we initially set out for it to be.
 For us, this somewhat represented the success of the process behind how we evaluated user's perceptions of our product.
 *1. to see/ineract with other users’ posts (e.g – to gain insight...)